Infineon/mtb-examples-CYBT-213043-MESH-btsdk-mesh-demo/mesh-demo/embedded_provisioner/read_me.txt

 Overview
 --------
-This demo application shows an implementation of a dimmable light which also serves as an embedded provisioner.
-A network may only have a single device like that.
-To build application, specify EMBEDDED_PROVISIONER=1 in the command line, or in a make file.
-For example demo.mesh.embedded_provisioner-CYW920719Q40EVB_01 EMBEDDED_PROVISION=1 download
+This demo application shows an implementation of a self organized BLE mesh network.
+One of the devices shall become an embedded provisioner.
+The device which becomes and embedded provisioner searches for the unprovisioned devices and adds them to the network.
+A network may only have a single embedded provisioner.
+To build application, followingflags shall be set to 1 in the makefile.

-When embedded provisioner device starts for the very first time, it creates a network, provisions the local device into the network and reboots.
-The next time the app starts up, it is already provisioned.
+SELF_CONFIG?=1
+EMBEDDED_PROVISION?=1

+The sample application waits for the button push (interrupt) as an indication that it needs to assume the embedded provisioner role.
+When swtich to the embedded provisioner the it creates a network, provisions the local device into the network and reboots.
+The next time the app starts up, it is already provisioned and serves as the provisioner to the network.
+When a new unprovisioned device is found, the embedded provisioner check it device matches required criteria, for example, some pattern in the UUID, and if matches, provisions and configures the device to the network.

+A device which is not set to be an embedded provisioner acts as a normal BLE Mesh network device.
+In addition to that it supports a vendor specific model which allows quicker configuration.
+If a provisioner sends the vendor specific command to perform a self config, the device binds all existing models to an existing app key.
+And subscribes all the models to a hardcoded group address (0xC000).

 The app uses Remote Provisioning Service feature to add devices to the network.
 On startup the app goes through all network devices and tells them to scan for unprovisioned devices.
 When a new device is found by, the app starts a guard timeout to allow other provisioners to report the same device and